pylelab/USalign/readme.txt

 conda install -c bioconda usalign
 ```

-Note that the Homebrew and conda packages may not have the most recent version of US-align.
+The Homebrew and conda packages may not have the most recent version of US-align.

 =====================
  How to use US-align